 Deep Instinct’s advanced endpoint security software applies deep learning algorithms to endpoint protection, offering a multi-layer prediction and prevention first approach, followed by detection and response, against known and unknown cyber threats.

-This is Prevention, Unlimited.
+This is Endpoint Protection, Unlimited.

 Uses deep learning, the most advanced AI technology.
-The Deep Static Analysis provides far greater accuracy than next-gen cyber security signature and heuristic solutions, and is more accurate than classical machine learning algorithms, which suffer from lower detection rates and higher false positives.
+The Deep Static Analysis provides far greater accuracy than next-gen cybersecurity signature and heuristic solutions and is more accurate than classical machine learning algorithms, which suffer from lower detection rates and higher false positives.
 The agnostic implementation of deep learning can be applied to over 100 file types, including executable files (PE, Mach-O), Office (OLE, OOXML, macro), PDF, RTF, Flash, JAR, images, fonts, archive files (ZIP, RAR, 7z, etc.) and others.

-The endpoint platform predicts and prevents any malicious file upon the file’s initial access on the device, and can also perform a full file scan during the initial installation or on-demand.
+The endpoint security platform predicts and prevents any malicious file upon the file’s initial access on the device, and can also perform a full file scan during the initial installation or on-demand.

 An additional layer of system endpoint protection is provided based on file reputation, both for known malicious and benign files.

 The next-gen endpoint protection enables blacklisting files based on hashes and based on import IoC lists.

 Behavioral analysis capabilities that can provide endpoint detection and response to the malicious business logic of malware.